shiva123-coder/one-stop-solution/README.md

 I used GitHub for my version control and Heroku to host the live version of my project.
 To deploy my website to Heroku, I used the following steps:

-1. Created the app in Heroku.
+1. Create the app in Heroku.
-2. Run the `npm install -g heroku` command in the terminal window to instal heroku in my workspace.
+2. Run the `npm install -g heroku` command in the terminal window to install heroku in the workspace.
-3. Ran the `heroku login -i` command in the terminal window and entered my credentials to login to Heroku.
+3. Run the `heroku login -i` command in the terminal window and enter credentials to login to Heroku.
-4. Added and committed the files to Git using the `git add .` and `git commit -m ""` commands in the terminal window.
+4. Add and committ the files to Git using the `git add .` and `git commit -m ""` commands in the terminal window.
-5. Created a requirements.txt file using the following command in the terminal window:
+5. Create a requirements.txt file using the following command in the terminal window:

     ```pip3 freeze --local > requirements.txt```